Part Five (The Pacific): Plot

 In June 1944, Basilone has continued in promoting war bonds with the assistance of actress Virginia Grey, with whom he has an affair.
 The 5th Marine Regiment arrives at Pavuvu, with Sledge accompanied by his friends Robert Oswalt and Bill Leyden.
-They meet their partners, Burgin, Merriell "Snafu" Shelton, and Jay De L'eau.
-There, Sledge reunites with Phillips, but Phillips informs him that he is already leaving to go back home.
-As he is pushed by Captain Andrew Haldane and 1st Lieutenant Edward "Hillbilly" Jones, Sledge bonds with Leckie, who gives him advice.
+They meet their squadmates, Cape Gloucester veterans R.V.
+Burgin, Merriell "Snafu" Shelton, and Jay De L'eau.
+The veterans treat the replacements coldly, particularly Snafu who takes to mild acts of bullying and sadism.

+Sledge reunites with Phillips, but Phillips informs him that he is already leaving to go back home, having won a lottery draw to do so.
+Sledge also eventually meets his superior, the charismatic Captain Andrew Haldane, and 1st Lieutenant Edward "Hillbilly" Jones.
+Sledge spends the next two weeks catching up with Phillips, who gifts Sledge a sidearm and seems to have become desensitized to his service time.
+Phillips is eventually called away without properly being able to say goodbye to Sledge.
+Despondent, Sledge takes a suggestion from him to go visit Leckie to borrow some books from him.
+The jaded Leckie and wide-eyed Sledge end up having a frank conversation about faith before Sledge leaves.

 In September 1944, the Division moves to Peleliu, where they will fight to capture the airfield from Japan.
 Sledge and the 5th Regiment arrive through a Landing Vehicle Tracked at the beach, where they are struggling to make their way due to the Japanese defense.
 A scared Sledge barely hits land, as other soldiers of the regiment are gunned down.
 As they advance, Leckie and the rest of the Division arrive through a different beach.
 The Division struggles with the threat of a Type 95 Ha-Go light tank, forcing them to retreat.
 They eventually continue forward when a M4 Sherman destroys the Type 95.

 In the aftermath, Sledge and Oswalt are horrified when Snafu removes gold teeth from a dead Japanese soldier.
 That night, Sledge and Oswalt keep guard in their area, scared over the prospect of having to continue fighting in the airfield the following day.